yegor256/blog/_posts/2017/jan/2017-01-10-how-to-teach-customers.md

 In [outsourcing]({% pst 2015/oct/2015-10-27-outsourcing-doesnt-work %}),
-very often a customer <del>is an idiot</del> doesn't really know what he needs&mdash;not only in terms of functionality, but also on a technical level.
+very often a customer <del>is an idiot</del> doesn't really know what he needs---not only in terms of functionality, but also on a technical level.
 What makes the situation even worse is that the customer <del>very often</del> always thinks he knows and understands enough.
 The question is how do you teach a customer?
 How